adansons/base/README.md

 then, Base will verify the specified access key was correct.

-if you don't have any access key, please enter your email to [Get Invitation Form](https://share.hsforms.com/1KG8Hp2kwSjC6fjVwwlklZA8moen).
+if you don't have any access key, please see [0.
+Get Access Key](#0-get-access-key).

 this command will show you what projects you have